 - The rate is fixed so your payment stays the same.

 - Secured loans typically have lower interest rates than unsecured debt.

 Look for a lender with low or no fees when exploring your options in using a home equity loan to consolidate debt.
 Compare all costs and fees when determining the best option, in addition to the interest rate.
 To qualify for a home equity loan, you’ll need a certain percentage of equity in your home.
 This may vary according to the lender.
-You will also need a good credit rating and the ability to pay back your loan or risk losing it.
-You can borrow a higher amount if the equity is available, making a home equity loan may be a good option when struggling with higher debt balances.
+You will also need a good credit rating and the ability to pay back your loan or risk losing the asset.
+You can borrow a higher amount if the equity is available, making a home equity loan a good option when struggling with higher debt balances.
 Tap to view the rates and terms at Benchmark Federal Credit Union.